crcdng/tezos-dev-resources/list.md

 ### Michelson

 * Michelson "the language of Smart Contracts in Tezos" https://tezos.gitlab.io/alpha/michelson.html (The native, low level language of Tezos, written in OCaml (https://ocaml.org/), used to write smart contracts on the Tezos blockchain, MIT License).
-Higher level languages such as CamelLIGO and SmartPy are compiled down to Michelson.
+Higher level languages such as CamelLIGO and SmartPy are compiled to Michelson.

 ### Python